TaiY634/file-drop-webapp/README.md

 - Download files from generated link
 - Set expiration Time
 - Optional Password
+- Password Tries Limitation

 ---

 ## TODO

-- Password Attempts
+- None
-- Better visual for error pages

 ---

 ## Running with AWS

 - use `python app.py --no-use-local` to configurate the app to use DynamoDB and S3